District, State, and National Assessments

 Michigan Merit Exam

 Holton High School students in grade 11 are required to take the Michigan Merit Exam (MME).
-The MME is a high school level assessment that is made up of the ACT plus Writing, WorkKeys® assessments in Reading for Information, Applied Mathematics, and Locating Information, as well as the addition of Michigan components that are added to the assessment.
+The MME is a high school level assessment that is made up of the following components:

 ACT WorkKeys® is a job skills assessment system that helps employers select, hire, train, develop, and retain a high-performance workforce.
 As a part of ACT's Work Readiness System, ACT WorkKeys® has helped millions of people in high schools, colleges, professional associations, businesses, and government agencies build their skills to increase global competitiveness and develop successful career pathways.
 Successful completion of ACT WorkKeys® assessments in Applied Mathematics, Locating Information, and Reading for Information can lead to earning ACT's National Career Readiness Certificate (NCRC).